 Just as a diabetic must take insulin and manage blood sugar with diet and exercise, a recovering addict needs to remain vigilant to stay on top of relapse triggers.

 Rehab sets the foundation for a successful recovery.
 It’s not a quick fix.
-If your loved one does relapse, give us and call and find out how you can help, and what your options are.
+If your loved one does relapse, give us a call and find out how you can help, and what your options are.